 Not only that, but since the rise of companies that perform publishing services for authors, there has been even more confusion about whether you need to own your own ISBN, whether free ISBNs from these companies are “just as good” as getting your own ISBN, and if it’s a good idea to buy ISBNs from re-sellers who offer lower prices for a single number.

-ISBN was created as a stock-keeping identifier.
+Short for International Standard Book Number, the ISBN was created as a stock-keeping identifier.
 Originating in the United Kingdom, the concept of a unique identifier for each version of a published book became an international standard in the 1970s.

 How would you know whether the book you are looking for is the right one?
 Book titles are not exclusive or protected by copyright, and it’s not unusual for several different books to have the same title.
 And similar titles will quickly expand the number of possibilities.
-Add to this the necessity of knowing which edition you are looking for—hardcover, paperback, second edition—and it’s easy to see how identification mistakes are easy to make.
+Add to this the necessity of knowing which format or edition you are looking for—hardcover, paperback, second edition—and it’s easy to see how identification mistakes are easy to make.

 With the use of the unique identifier, one that is attached to each physical format of a book, this problem is basically solved.
-Every title, and every different edition or format has its own unique number for tracking and search purposes.
+Every title and every different edition or format has its own unique number for tracking and search purposes.

 Coincidentally the ISBN came into use at the same time that computers were becoming common, and the two were meant for each other.
 It’s now possible to simply enter an ISBN into a Google search bar to get all the information you need on a particular title.

-Who Doesn’t Need an ISBN?
+Does Every Book Need an ISBN?

 Because the ISBN is used as a basic identifier throughout the book distribution system, any book that is intended to be sold through retail channels will need to have this identifier.